ospin-web-dev/bioprocess-core/RULES.md

 A workflow without a single phase does nothing.
 Therefore this requirement.

+**3. Every phase needs to be reachable**

+Unreachable phases indicate a flaw the execution of the workflow.

-**3. Every workflow needs to have at least one end event dispatcher**
+**4. Every workflow needs to have at least one END event dispatcher**

 To define an end of a process an `END` event has to be dispatched, so that the workflow engine knows that a process has ended.

+**4. Every END event dispatcher of the process has to be reachable**

+Unreachable `END` event dispatchers indicate a flaw the execution of the workflow.